(22 June 2020)

 In 1874, following the enactment of the Victorian Land Act, John Shepherd took out a lease on 307 acres of land at Corack East.
 Three years later, the couple lost three of their children - Susan Maria Shepherd (1870-77), Jessie Shepherd (1874-77) and their only son John William Shepherd (1875-77) - in a diptheria epidemic that swept through the area.
 According to some notes later written by their youngest daughter, Annie Florence Shepherd (pictured below with her sister Lucy), all three children were buried in the Donald Cemetery and a 'picket fence was erected around the graves'.
 Some time later, she added, 'the picket fence and all the records to that time were burnt in a bush fire [so that] the location of those graves could not be found'.
 Annie's notes also tell us that John and Johanna built their first house on land that 'was later gazetted as a reserve resulting in them having to shift to the present home site'.

 In spite of their losses and trials, John and Johanna stayed on at Corack, continuing to transform their virgin bush block into a working farm.
 In 1889 they were able to enjoy the wedding of their eldest daughter, Mary Jane Shepherd, to Frederick Thomas Cook, who was farming land at nearby Thalia (see below).
 Two years later, their next two girls, Fanny Johanna and Johanna Shepherd, married the Free brothers, Samuel and James, at the girls' parents residence at Corack East.
-The two couples and their growing families initially farmed land near their father's selection at Corack East but eventually moved to Lalbert.
+The two couples and their growing families initially farmed land near their father William Free's selection at Corack East and later moved to Lalbert.

-Sent to us by Gloria Reilly, the photo on the left is of Lucy Catherine and Annie Florence Shepherd.
+All sent to us by Gloria Reilly, the photo on the left is of John and Johanna Shepherd, the one in the middle is of Lucy Catherine and Annie Florence Shepherd.

 And the one on the right shows Elizabeth Ann and Lucy Catherine Shepherd at the rear, their parents John and